LionRoar/Head-First-Design-Patterns-PHP/README.md

 * You cannot implement `Traversable` interface it's an abstract base interface, you can't implement it alone but you can implement interfaces called [`Iterator`](http://php.net/manual/en/class.iterator.php) or [`IteratorAggregate`](http://php.net/manual/en/class.iteratoraggregate.php) By implementing either of these interfaces you make a class `iterable` and `traversable` using `foreach`
 * For the sake of this example we're going to make our own interface and we call it `IteratorInterface`.

+---

+### Single Responsibility Principle (**S**OLID)

+> A Class should have only one reason to change.

+Separating responsibilities in design is one of the most difficult things to do, to succeed is to be diligent in examining your designs and watchout for signals that a class is changing in more than one way as your system grows.

+---